Permafrost/Tundra/SERVICES.md

   patterns that the given strings might conform to, which is useful when the exact pattern is not known.
-A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable decimal exception will be thrown.
+A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable number exception will be thrown.
 * `$pattern.output` is an optional [java.text.DecimalFormat] pattern
-  that will be used to format the resulting decimal strings.
+  that will be used to format the resulting number strings.
 If not specified, defaults to [java.math.BigDecimal grammar].

 #### Outputs:

-* `$decimal.output` contains the resulting formatted decimal strings.
+* `$decimal.output` contains the resulting formatted number strings.
   * `value` is optional and specified as an output only for developer convenience when using this service for a single string value.
   * `value.list` is optional and specified as an output only for